-Trailers are designed specifically to carry loads with a substantial weight.
+Trailers are designed with the purpose of carrying loads with a substantial weight.
 That’s why the maintenance of your trailer is so vital.
-There are a wide range of tyre types available on the market and knowing whether yours is a Radial, CrossPly, or Bias Ply will play a big part in knowing what your trailer is capable of.
-While you may find that some of the tyres available have their maximum load weight written on the tyre wall, this is not guaranteed.
+There are a wide range of tyre types available so knowing whether yours is a Radial, CrossPly, or Bias Ply will help you to know what your trailer is capable of.
+While you may find that some tyres have their maximum load weight written on the tyre wall, this is not guaranteed.
 Here is how to find out the correct tyre load index for your trailer.

 What are the basics of understanding my trailer tyre load index?